wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.15 =
+* New configuration options for the 'Sync media library'.
+You can define which file extensions should be syncronized.
+* You can enable automatically sync which is executed as cron job in Wordpress.
+I have added several cron job times as well.
+You have to set "define('ALTERNATE_WP_CRON', true);" in wp-config.php to enable the cron jobs.
+* Running upload detection: The file size is read twice during the process.
+If the filesize changes then the file is still uploading and not synchronized!
+* Updated the flash to TFU 2.15

 = 2.14.5 =
 * The $width variable was used to early and therefore not setting a flash variable.
 Now the notice is gone and the flash variable set correct.